 Commentary with director Michael Cimino

 Nicely fed by American critic and fan boy F.X.
 Feeny, Cimino provides a wealth of background detail on the production, much of which is specific to the sequence playing.
-Appropriately, there is plenty of discussion on the cast, particularly the use of non-professionals (Chuck Aspegren, who plays Axel, was a steel mill foreman seconded for the movie on De Niro's suggestion, while supporting roles are played by everyone from Pennsylvania locals to Thai prostitutes and even CIA operatives, if that last little anecdote is to be believed), some coverage of the technical aspects ("I could shoot a whole movie with a 10mm lens and 10-to-1 zoom") and some enjoyable anecdotes about the preparation for and shooting of individual scenes.
+Appropriately, there is plenty of discussion on the cast, particularly the use of non-professionals (Chuck Aspegren, who plays Axel, was a steel mill foreman seconded for the movie on De Niro's suggestion, while supporting roles are played by everyone from Pennsylvania locals to Thai prostitutes and even, it is claimed here, CIA operatives), some coverage of the technical aspects ("I could shoot a whole movie with a 10mm lens and 10-to-1 zoom") and some enjoyable anecdotes about the preparation for and shooting of individual scenes.
 John Ford is repeatedly singled out as both a favourite filmmaker and influence, British film crews are praised for their professionalism and sense of humour, directors of photography are chided for taking credit for the look of the film, and the advantages of having music playing live in a scene are convincingly outlined.
 A tinge of sadness creeps in when talking about John Cazale, who was already dying of cancer when filming began, and the commentary itself is put on pause when Cimino discusses the real veterans' hospital in which Walken's post-war scenes were filmed and becomes overcome with emotion at the memory.
 Accusations of racism are dismissed as absurd with a qualifying explanation for the handling of the scenes in question – whether you completely buy into it is another matter, as it still sidesteps the issue on an 'ends justify means' basis.
 And if you had problems with the "God Bless America" finale, then Feeny's parting words are likely to give you similar cause to twitch.
 But this is still a hugely informative and enjoyable commentary, and even at 3 hours there's hardly a dead spot here.

 Presentation by Mickey Rourke (2:37)